um-pdavila/acs_docs/docs/pegasus/soft/2-appdev.rst

 Pegasus Application Development
 ===============================

-A list of software modules installed on Pegasus, including MP libraries, is available on the `CCS Portal <https://portal.ccs.miami.edu>`__.
 MPI and OpenMP modules are listed under Intel and GCC compilers.
 These MP libraries have been compiled and built with either the `Intel compiler suite <http://software.intel.com/en-us/intel-compilers/>`__ or the `GNU compiler suite <http://www.gnu.org/software/gcc/>`__.